John Edward Gunn: Early life and ordination

 The oldest of eleven children, John Gunn was born on March 15, 1863, in Fivemiletown, County Tyrone, in Ireland to Edward and Mary (née Grew) Gunn.
 From 1875 to 1880, he studied at St. Mary's College in Dundalk, Ireland.
 He then attended the Marist House of Studies in Paignton, England (1880–1882) before furthering his studies in Rome at the Pontifical Gregorian University (1885–1890).
-While in Rome, Gunn made his profession in the Society of Mary on August 23, 1884.
+While in Rome, Gunn made his profession to the Marists on August 23, 1884.

 Professor

-Gunn was ordained to the priesthood in Rome by Patriarch Iulius Lenti on February 2, 1890.
-He then returned to Dundalk to teach at St. Mary's.
-In 1892, Gunn immigrated to the United States to teach moral theology at the Marist House of Studies at The Catholic University of America in Washington, D.C.
+Gunn was ordained to the priesthood for the Marists in Rome by Patriarch Giulio Lenti on February 2, 1890.
+After his ordination, the Marists assigned Gunn to teach at St. Mary's College.
+In 1892, the Marists sent Gunn to the United States to teach moral theology at the Marist House of Studies at the Catholic University of America in Washington, D.C.